-A late bloomer, Drogba began his career aged 18 at for Ligue 2 side Le Mans.
-He then enjoyed a rapid rise to Guingamp, Marseille and then Chelsea where he notched 164 goals in 381 appearances over two spells.
+A late bloomer, Drogba began his career aged 18 at Ligue 2 side Le Mans.
+He then enjoyed a rapid rise to stardom, with his next step at Guingamp then Marseille and then Chelsea where he notched 164 goals in 381 appearances over two spells.

-Those goals were crucial as it helped the Blues win the Premier League four times and the Champions League in 2012, as well as four FA Cup triumphs and three League Cup victories.
+Those goals were crucial and he helped the Blues win the Premier League four times and the Champions League in 2012, as well as four FA Cup triumphs and three League Cup victories.

 Drogba last played in the United States with Phoenix Rising, the second-tier club at which he is a co-owner.